awsdocs/amazon-connect-admin-guide/doc_source/monitor-conversations.md

 # Monitor live conversations<a name="monitor-conversations"></a>

 Managers and agents in training can monitor live conversations between agents and customers\.
-To set this up, you need to add the **Set recording behavior** block to your voice/chat contact flow, assign managers and trainees the appropriate permissions, and then show them how to monitor the conversations\.
+To set this up, you need to add the **Set recording behavior** block to your voice/chat flow, assign managers and trainees the appropriate permissions, and then show them how to monitor the conversations\.

-**Looking for how many people can monitor the same conversation at one time?** See [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.
+**Looking for how many people can monitor the same conversation at one time?** See [Amazon Connect feature specifications](feature-limits.md)\.

+There is no limit to the number of conversations being monitored in an instance\.

 ## Set up live monitoring for voice and/or chat<a name="monitor-conversations-set-up"></a>

-1. Add the [Set recording and analytics behavior](set-recording-behavior.md) block to your contact flow\.
+1. Add the [Set recording and analytics behavior](set-recording-behavior.md) block to your flow\.
 Do this to monitor calls, chats, or both\.

    To enable monitoring of voice and/or chat conversations, in the block's properties choose **Agent and Customer**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-recording-and-analytics-behavior.png)